 The campaign is focused on members of the community taking the pledge to say no to domestic violence.
 White Ribbon Australia came on board as a supporter of the initiative, and Bathurst Mayor Councillor Gary Rush was inducted as a White Ribbon Ambassador.

-In 2016 The Bathurst Community Safety Committee continues to increase awareness and expand the ‘Bathurst Says No to Domestic Violence’ campaign, encouraging all members of the community to pledge their support.
+In 2016 The Bathurst Community Safety Committee continued to increase awareness and expand the ‘Bathurst Says No to Domestic Violence’ campaign, encouraging all members of the community to pledge their support.